JSTOR-Labs/plant-humanities/cinnamon/README.md

 <param title="Trajan" eid="Q1425">
 <param title="Persian Gulf" eid="Q34675">
 <param ve-image
 	title="Reverse side of a silver Roman denarius dating from the period 103-111 CE (reign of emperor Trajan), that was found in East Riding of Yorkshire, Britain.
 The coin shows a female personification of Arabia holding a branch and a bundle of cinnamon sticks, and standing next to a camel.
 If cinnamon is indeed depicted, then this should be Cassia abbreviata or Cinnamomum cassia.
-Numismatic information on this coin type can be found in the standard work Roman Imperial Coinage (published between 1923 and 1994), vol. 5, p.
+Numismatic information about this coin type can be found in the standard work Roman Imperial Coinage (published between 1923 and 1994), vol. 5, p.
 253, no. 142." url="https://upload.wikimedia.org/wikipedia/commons/7/77/Roman_Coin%2C_Denarius_of_Trajan_%28FindID_963033%29.jpg"
 	region="1414,152,1586,1031">
 {#paragraph5}